 I first became familiar with Static when it was adapted into the very enjoyable animated series Static Shock, which debuted in 2000 and ran for four seasons.
 Several years later, the first four issues of Static (along with a later miniseries) were collected in a trade paperback, Static Shock: Rebirth of the Cool.
 I bought that, and found it a great read.
 It is a real shame that DC did not publish any subsequent volumes.
 I’ve been meaning for some time to track down the back issues of Static, but it is something I never got around to.

 Washington also wrote a two part tale in 1995 for Valiant Comics’ entertaining Timewalker series.
 Timewalker featured the immortal Ivar Anni-Pada, a millennia-old being who traveled back and forth in time via portals called “time arcs,” having all manner of adventures.
 Washington’s story “Ashes of the Past” appeared in Timewalker #12-13.
 Ivar arrives in Tulsa, Oklahoma in 1921, where he attempts to prevent the lynching of an African American teenager who has been accused of assaulting a white woman.
 In contrast to many of the stories in the Timewalker series, it was a very serious, somber tale.
 Ivar, despite all his powers, is unable to stop a great tragedy from unfolding.

-The story by Washington that has really stood out in my mind all these years was an emotional two part Firestorm piece, “Storm’s Clearing”, that appeared in the DC anthology series Showcase ’96.
+The story by Washington that has really stood out in my mind all these years was an emotional two part Firestorm piece “Storm’s Clearing” that appeared in the DC anthology series Showcase ’96.
 “Storm’s Clearing” addressed the alcoholism of Ronnie Raymond, as he enters a treatment center to deal with his addiction.
 It was a very serious and adult look at the problems of substance abuse.
 The unconventional artwork by Randy DuBurke added to the story’s impact.
 Years later there were elements to it that I would look back on and identify with when dealing with certain of my own personal problems.